How to Set up A Valid Manufacturing Contract in China

 3. China Manufacturing Agreement

-The Chinese unique legal and business environment also needs to be taken into consideration when formulating a manufacturing agreement in China.
-Such as intellectual property protection, labor regulations and local supply chain characteristics.
+The unique legal and business environment also needs to be taken into consideration when formulating a manufacturing agreement in China.
+Such as intellectual property protection, labour regulations, and local supply chain characteristics.

 In addition, such agreements often include provisions for the selection and management of suppliers.
 Ensure that the production process complies with international trade regulations and standards.